microtrain/bootcamp/01-DevEnvironment/07-Git.md

 git config --global core.editor "vim"
 ```

-In this section you learned how to
+In this lesson you learned how to
 * create an SSH key
 * add an SSH key to your GitHub account
 * establish a Git identity on your local machine